What does Occupy Medical do?

 You have haircuts too?

-That’s right.
+We offer haircuts when a volunteer barber is available.
 We have been offering haircuts since 2012.
 It is a service that makes a big difference for the unhoused trying to find work.

 How much does a visit cost?

 Occupy Medical is offering care in the single payer model.
 The visits are free.
 We want to get the public comfortable with the idea that when you need help, you can and should get help.
 Being a positive role model is, in our experience, the best way to instigate change.

 The community has been very generous.
 Our wonderful donors see the need, and with so much medical excess in our system, many businesses and individuals make frequent donations, which keeps us stocked.
 We are 501(c)(3) nonprofit organization.

 We are proud of the Hospitality staff.
 They serve food and beverages to between 100-150 people every Sunday.
 They offer cat and dog food to visitors with pets as well.
 They give out toothbrushes, toothpaste, soap, shampoo, sunscreen, hand warmers, gloves, hats, combs, lip balm, nail clippers, condoms, diapers, baby wipes, hand sanitizers and many other personal care products.